Scholarships for Incoming Freshmen at the University of WashingtonOnline applications for the 2014 scholarships are now closed.

-Washington NASA Space Grant Consortium annually offers scholarships for incoming UW freshmen.
-Each year some of Washington State's best high school seniors, Running Start, and Early Entrance students vie for a chance to study science, technology, engineering or mathematics at the University of Washington on a Space Grant scholarship.
+Washington NASA Space Grant Consortium annually offers scholarships to incoming freshmen planning to study science, technology, engineering or mathematics at the University of Washington.

-Space Grant scholarships range from $1,000 to $5,500.
+UW Space Grant scholarships range from $2,000 to $4,000.
 Scholarships are awarded for one year at a time.
-Scholarship recipients may apply for award renewal for up to three years, dependent on availability of funding and providing that they maintain program requirements for their majors and a satisfactory GPA.
+Scholarship recipients may apply for award renewal for up to three years, depending on availability of funding.
+Candidates for renewal must be enrolled in an eligible major, earn a minimum GPA of 3.3, and maintain program requirements for their majors.

 The Washington NASA Space Grant Consortium program at UW is designed to create a small college atmosphere within the larger university.
-Along with scholarship support, Space Grant scholars can expect these benefits:
+Along with financial support, Space Grant scholars can expect these benefits: